gquathamer/Bet101/README.md

 # Bet101

 A full stack JavaScript application for sports betting beginners.
-Bet101 allows users to bet on real games using fake money.
+Bet101 allows users to bet on real sports games using fake money.

 ## Why I built this